 Serious (grade 3-4) adverse events were similar to previous reports (with fewer overall toxicity events in the LuPSMA arm).
 Overall survival data remained too immature for analysis (90 events).

-While there are many strengths to this trial including the first of its kind nature, the use of an active control arm, the careful inclusion of appropriate men, and the consistently large differences in primary and secondary endpoints, Dr. Hoffman emphasized that OS data re still immature, the trial was unblinded with greater withdrawal rates in the cabazitaxel arm and that validation (expected through the VISION trial) is required.
+While there are many strengths to this trial including the first of its kind nature, the use of an active control arm, the careful inclusion of appropriate men, and the consistently large differences in primary and secondary endpoints, Dr. Hofman emphasized that OS data is still immature, the trial was unblinded with greater withdrawal rates in the cabazitaxel arm and that validation (expected through the VISION trial) is required.

 Thus, the authors conclude that this extended follow-up of the TheraP study demonstrates that LuPSMA is a promising alternative to cabazitaxel in men who have progressed following docetaxel for mCRPC.